Diamante-Smith/osticket-prereqs/README.md

 <br>

-- We changed the SLA to Sev-C -> At the bottom, type in the description "Only 2 people are unable to open Adobe Reader, Classifying as Sev-C since the impact isn't so bad
+- We changed the SLA to Sev-C -> At the bottom, type in the description "Only 2 people are unable to open Adobe Reader, Classifying as Sev-C since the impact isn't so bad"

 - Click on "Department" as we will be assigning it to the "Support Team" if it isn't already selected